-Ron Resnick joins the Mono & Stereo team, opening up his grand act with elaborated review of the Gryphon Audio Pendragon flagship loudspeakers.
-Ron down to earth, compelling, insightful and elaborated writing will be a great, valued addition to Mono and Stereo and his vision follows the quest that our team believes in.
+Ron Resnick joins the Mono & Stereo team, opening up his grand act with elaborated insights of the Gryphon Audio Pendragon flagship loudspeakers.
+Ron's, down to earth, compelling, insightful and elaborated writing will be a great, valued addition to Mono and Stereo and his vision follows the quest that our team believes in.
 Thanks and welcome aboard Ron!

 My wife and I planned a trip to Denmark for the purpose of auditioning the Gryphon Audio Designs Pendragon loudspeaker system.
 I had been anticipating with excitement this audition for so long that I could barely get to sleep the night before it!

 My wife and I traveled from London to Billund Airport in the Western part of Denmark.
 We stayed two nights in Aarhus, the second largest city in Denmark, but far smaller than Copenhagen.
 On our third day in Denmark we took a train from Aarhus to Ry, an upscale and bucolic small town about half an hour West of Aarhus.
 Upon seeing how beautiful Ry is we immediately regretted staying in Aarhus.

 Ry is the location of Gryphon Audio Designs, the designer and manufacturer of the Pendragon loudspeaker system.

 Rune Skov, Gryphon's new Sales Manager, Europe, as of four months ago, was equally warm and inviting and already extremely knowledgeable and enthusiastic about each of the Gryphon products.
 Rune most recently spent four years marketing Nordost products around the world.
 He feels honored to be working now with a company of Gryphon's longevity, diversified product line and reputation.
 Rune generously performed the LP playing duties during our audition.